About Jason Chow

 Reducing website image size is essential to ensure your visitors get an optimal experience.
 Being so “heavy” means images also cause more extended page load times, which Google hates.
 Leaving unoptimized images can result in Search Engine Results Page (SERP) ranking consequences.

-Website owners often have a love-hate relationship with images.
+Website owners often have a love-hate relationship with pictures.
 We love them for the rich experience they can provide our users.
 Yet images often cause a disproportionate amount of resource overhead.
 To avoid this, we can work to reduce image sizes in various ways;

 The most straightforward way of reducing image size is to use a tool like Microsoft Paint (or GIMP if you’re on Linux).
 I downloaded a relatively large file in the image above, originally 3724 x 2400 pixels in dimension.
 It took up 1.2MB, which is significant for web use.

 Image compression can help further reduce image sizes.
-Each image contains components like color quality, pixel density, and more.
+Each picture contains components like color quality, pixel density, and more.
 The better the quality, the more data the photo has, and hence it occupies a larger size.

 We don’t always need the best quality images for web use, especially in this age of mobile devices.
 Because of that, you can compress images with an online tool like Optimizilla.
 This tool allows you to control image quality to reduce image size.